hligon35/RoadReport/README.md

 - Add persistence with AsyncStorage or SQLite.
 - Implement exports (CSV/PDF) and email sharing.
 - Add real auth and subscription flow (Stripe) and cloud sync (Firebase/Supabase).

+## Cloud Sync (Firebase / Supabase)
+- Configure `src/config/cloudConfig.js` to enable a provider.
+- For Firebase: set `provider: 'firebase'` and fill `firebaseConfig` with your Firebase project's config object.
+	- Install Firebase SDK: `npm install firebase` or `expo install firebase`.
+	- The app will initialize Firestore dynamically when `cloudConfig.firebaseConfig` is present.
+- For Supabase: set `provider: 'supabase'` and fill `supabase` with `url` and `key`.
+Then install `@supabase/supabase-js`.

+Security note: keep API keys and service credentials out of source control; use environment variables or a secure secret store in production.

 ## Notes
 This scaffold favors modular, testable services and simple mock implementations so you can replace placeholders with production integrations later.